katiehuangx/katiehuangx/README.md

 With expertise in query optimization, database design, data modeling, and data analysis, I'm passionate about helping businesses make sense of their data.

-Currently, I'm open to remote opportunities in roles such as SQL Developer, Database Administrator, and Analytics Engineer.
+Currently, I'm open to opportunities in roles such as Data Analyst, Business Intelligence Analyst, SQL Developer, Database Administrator, and Analytics Engineer.

 ### 📚 Projects